-You should read this MD&A in conjunction with the financial statements and related notes in Item 8 of this Annual Report.
 In fiscal 2016 we completed the sales of our Demandforce, QuickBase, and Quicken businesses.
-We accounted for all of these businesses as discontinued operations and have therefore reclassified our statements of operations for all periods presented to reflect them as such.
-Because the cash flows of these discontinued operations were not material for any period presented, we have not segregated them on our statements of cash flows.
+We have reclassified our statements of operations for fiscal 2016 to reflect all of these businesses as discontinued operations.
+Because the cash flows of these discontinued operations were not material, we have not segregated them on our statements of cash flows.
 See "Results of Operations - Non-Operating Income and Expense - Discontinued Operations" later in this Item 7 for more information.
 Unless otherwise noted, the following discussion pertains to our continuing operations.